ferreiraklet/Airi/README.md

   cat targets | airi

-  **Airi only brings to us the url to be tested, so, to test if parameter is reflecting, you can use other tools such as: httpx, kxss, gxss, etc.**
+  **Airi only brings to us the url to be tested, so, to test if parameter is reflecting, you can use other tools such as: httpx, kxss, gxss, etc, or manual analisys.**

 <br>